sharonmalio/feature-request-app/README.md

 ![add_feature](https://user-images.githubusercontent.com/11241491/51083204-1087a800-1727-11e9-81ff-fc898948c5dd.png)

-### View all Features
+### View all

 1. Click on the All Features in the navigation bar.
 2. The features available in the database will show here.

 Below is a screenshot of the view.

 ![view_features](https://user-images.githubusercontent.com/11241491/51083211-25fcd200-1727-11e9-8a61-3615fe0610ed.png)